 At what point in the publication process should I apply for funds?

 You should apply for funds upon acceptance for publication.
 Your request will be evaluated against the above guidelines.
-If you have not yet submitted for publication, your request may be conditionally approved awaiting official acceptance by the publisher.
+If you have not yet submitted for publication, your request evaluated for eligibility awaiting official acceptance by the publisher.
+However, we are not able to "hold" funds before the publication is accepted.

 Administration of the fund